Cohen testimony suggests NY prosecutors pose major danger to Trump

 Cohen had already testified Trump ordered him to commit a felony; now he was showing that Trump participated in the alleged scheme while occupying the Oval Office.

-Asked after the hearing if he believed Cohen established that the president had committed a crime while in office, House oversight chairman Elijah Cummings answered, "It appears that he did."
+Asked after the hearing if he believed Cohen had established that the president committed a crime while in office, the House oversight chairman, Rep. Elijah Cummings, D-Md., answered, "It appears that he did."

 In another exchange with Krishnamoorthi, Cohen suggested that New York prosecutors had an interest in his conversations with the president or his top people.